Microsoft/azure-docs.pt-pt/articles/container-registry/container-registry-quickstart-task-cli.md

 ---
-title: Início rápido-compilar & executar a imagem de contêiner no registro de contêiner do Azure
-description: Execute rapidamente tarefas com o registro de contêiner do Azure para compilar e executar uma imagem de contêiner sob demanda na nuvem.
-services: container-registry
-author: dlepow
-manager: gwallace
-ms.service: container-registry
-ms.topic: quickstart
-ms.date: 04/02/2019
-ms.author: danlep
-ms.custom: ''
-ms.openlocfilehash: b97249aa61916975fa641d4620179be33e1d5276
-ms.sourcegitcommit: a10074461cf112a00fec7e14ba700435173cd3ef
-ms.translationtype: MT
-ms.contentlocale: pt-PT
-ms.lasthandoff: 11/12/2019
+title: Quickstart - Build & run container image
+description: Quickly run tasks with Azure Container Registry to build and run a container image on-demand, in the cloud. ms.topic: quickstart ms.date: 04/02/2019 ms.openlocfilehash: f0b510607a4d0acf12e0b9caa43835c1cfe6a83d ms.sourcegitcommit: 12d902e78d6617f7e78c062bd9d47564b5ff2208 ms.translationtype: MT ms.contentlocale: pt-PT ms.lasthandoff: 11/24/2019
-ms.locfileid: "73931540"
+ms.locfileid: "74454944"
 ---
-# <a name="quickstart-build-and-run-a-container-image-using-azure-container-registry-tasks"></a>Início rápido: criar e executar uma imagem de contêiner usando tarefas do registro de contêiner do Azure

-Neste guia de início rápido, você usa comandos de tarefas do registro de contêiner do Azure para criar, enviar por push e executar rapidamente uma imagem de contêiner do Docker nativamente no Azure, mostrando como descarregar o ciclo de desenvolvimento de "loop interno" para a nuvem.
-[As tarefas ACR][container-registry-tasks-overview] são um conjunto de recursos no registro de contêiner do Azure para ajudá-lo a gerenciar e modificar imagens de contêiner no ciclo de vida do contêiner.

-Após este guia de início rápido, explore recursos mais avançados de tarefas ACR.
-As tarefas do ACR podem automatizar as compilações de imagem com base em confirmações de código ou atualizações de imagem de base, ou testar vários contêineres, em paralelo, entre outros cenários.
+# <a name="quickstart-build-and-run-a-container-image-using-azure-container-registry-tasks"></a>Quickstart: Build and run a container image using Azure Container Registry Tasks

+In this quickstart, you use Azure Container Registry Tasks commands to quickly build, push, and run a Docker container image natively within Azure, showing how to offload your "inner-loop" development cycle to the cloud.
+[ACR Tasks][container-registry-tasks-overview] is a suite of features within Azure Container Registry to help you manage and modify container images across the container lifecycle.

+After this quickstart, explore more advanced features of ACR Tasks.
+ACR Tasks can automate image builds based on code commits or base image updates, or test multiple containers, in parallel, among other scenarios.

 Se não tiver uma subscrição do Azure, crie uma [conta gratuita][azure-account] antes de começar.

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]

 Pode utilizar o Azure Cloud Shell ou uma instalação local da CLI do Azure para concluir este início rápido.
-Se você quiser usá-lo localmente, a versão 2.0.58 ou posterior é recomendada.
+If you'd like to use it locally, version 2.0.58 or later is recommended.
 Executar `az --version` para localizar a versão.
 Se precisar de instalar ou atualizar, veja [Instalar a CLI do Azure][azure-cli-install].

-## <a name="create-a-resource-group"></a>Criar um grupo de recursos:
+## <a name="create-a-resource-group"></a>Criar um grupo de recursos

-Se você ainda não tiver um registro de contêiner, primeiro crie um grupo de recursos com o comando [AZ Group Create][az-group-create] .
+If you don't already have a container registry, first create a resource group with the [az group create][az-group-create] command.
 Um grupo de recursos do Azure é um contentor lógico no qual os recursos do Azure são implementados e geridos.

 O exemplo seguinte cria um grupo de recursos com o nome *myResourceGroup* na localização *eastus*.